tylerchilds/cutestrap/features/themes.md

 ### Colors

 The most common customization for changing a theme is changing the colors.
-Just about all the colors in Cutestrap utilize a shading and tinting to get darker and lighter variations respectively.
+Just about all the colors in Cutestrap utilize shading and tinting to get darker and lighter variations respectively.

 All colors are also namespaced with a `--color-` prefix.